BENCHMARKS

 Raw data and reproducibility

 Full JSON results, benchmark runner, and evaluator are in the benchmark directory of the widemem-ai repo.
-You can reproduce the run with python benchmark/run_locomo.py.
-The markdown report we used to prepare this page is at benchmark/BENCHMARK_RESULTS.md.
+The re-baseline runner is benchmark/run_ws1.py; the original run used benchmark/run_locomo.py.
+The investigation that found the stale-index error is documented in the repo issues.

 What's next